VICE PRESIDENT, STUDENT AFFAIRS

-15. In collaboration with the Vice-President of Academic Affairs, direct enrollment management.
+15. In collaboration with the Vice-President of Academic Affairs, direct strategic enrollment management and implementation of strategies that support effective matriculation, retention and completion.
 Analyze and report on student enrollment, retention, persistence and goal attainment.

 16. Supervise and evaluate the performance of assigned staff; interview and participate in selecting employees; orient, train, counsel, discipline and terminate personnel according to established policies and procedures.